Will Benson Preview, Player Props: Reds vs. Diamondbacks

-Will Benson, with a slugging percentage of .407 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Zach Davies on the mound, August 26 at 8:10 PM ET.
+Will Benson -- with an on-base percentage of .273 in his past 10 games, 98 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Slade Cecconi on the mound, on August 27 at 4:10 PM ET.

-In his previous game, he racked up four RBI (going 1-for-3 with a home run and a walk) against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-5) against the Diamondbacks.

 Will Benson Game Info & Props vs. the Diamondbacks